EN-IH-WDPT-JUN21/mysql-utils/README.md

 ## Usefull commands

+Create a new user and give it powers

-CREATE USER 'ironhacker'@'localhost' IDENTIFIED BY '1r0nh4ck3r';
+>CREATE USER 'ironhacker'@'localhost' IDENTIFIED BY '1r0nh4ck3r';

-GRANT ALL PRIVILEGES ON *.* TO 'ironhacker'@'localhost';
+>GRANT ALL PRIVILEGES ON *.* TO 'ironhacker'@'localhost';

-FLUSH PRIVILEGES;
+>FLUSH PRIVILEGES;

 to delete a user
 >DROP USER 'username'@'localhost';